Benson County, North Dakota

 Benson County is a county in the U.S. state of North Dakota.
-As of the 2020 census, the population was 5,964.
-Its county seat is Minnewaukan.
+As of the 2020 census, the population was 5,964, and was estimated to be 5,756 in 2024.
+The county seat is Minnewaukan.

+History

 The county was created on March 9, 1883 by the Dakota Territory legislature, and was named for Bertil W. Benson, a Dakota Territory legislator at the time.
 The county government was organized on June 4, 1884, and its boundary lines were altered by two legislative actions in 1885.

-White Horse Hill National Game Preserve and much of the Spirit Lake Indian Reservation are located within the county.
+The White Horse Hill National Game Preserve and much of the Spirit Lake Indian Reservation is in the county.

 Geography

-Much of the east boundary line of Benson County is delineated by the shore of Devils Lake, a closed-capture lake which would spill into the Sheyenne River in an overflow condition.
-The North Fork Sheyenne River flows southeasterly through the lower SW portion of the county.
+Much of the east boundary line of Benson County is delineated by the shore of Devils Lake, a closed-capture lake which in an overflow condition spills into the Sheyenne River.
+The North Fork Sheyenne River flows southeasterly through the lower southwestern portion of the county.

 The terrain of Benson County consists of rolling hills dotted with lakes, ponds and drainages.
-The terrain slopes to the east, and its highest point is on the lower portion of its west boundary line, at 1,624' (495m) ASL.
-The county has a total area of 1439.396 sqmi, of which 1388.555 sqmi is land and 50.841 sqmi (3.5%) is water.
+The terrain slopes to the east, and its highest point is on the lower portion of its west boundary line, at 1,624 ft ASL.

+According to the United States Census Bureau, the county has a total area of 1439.396 sqmi, of which 1388.555 sqmi is land and 50.841 sqmi (3.53%) is water.
+It is the 19th largest county in North Dakota by total area.